2021 Figure8Moms Nursing Bra Guide for New Moms - Best Nursing Bras

 When shopping for a nursing bra…

 During your 2nd trimester, keep in mind your band size at around your 6th month is usually pretty close to what you will be after delivery.
 Leave room in the cups to grow.
-Seamless stretch styles like the Bravado Bodysilk Seamless Nursing Bra are very easy to fit and most likely to
+Seamless stretch nursing bras are very comfortable for tender breasts and allow room for fluctuations in size.

 Right after birth, keep in mind your band size is likely to decrease over the early months of breastfeeding.
 Once your milk comes in, your breast will feel much fuller and firmer.
 That fullness will fluctuate in between feeds throughout the day.
 Your nursing bra cups should be supportive and still have enough room to support the fluctuation.